 1. Preheating The Oven: Turn on the oven and set it up to reach the desired reheating temperatures.

 2. Preparing A Baking Tray Or Rack: Take out a baking tray or rack.
 If baking rack, cover it with aluminum foil and apply some cooking oil to it.

 3. Place Pizza On The Tray Or Rack: Spread the pizza on the baking tray or rack and do not stack many layers of pizza.

 4. Reheat It: Place the baking tray or rack into the oven and wait for a while.
 Compared with leftover pizza, frozen pizza needs more time to be reheated.

 I just offer you the general and basic stages of reheating pizza in an oven.
 Keep reading the article to get specific reheating tricks for different types of ovens and pizza.

 Why Does Pizza Need To Be Reheated?

-It is no doubt that pizza is made from starch.
-When pizza is stored in a fridge, its starch molecules will connect or link closely together, which allows them to trap water inside.
-This makes the pizza too stiff and dry for you to eat.
+While not many have deep knowledge about artisan pizza or other types, pizza is basically made from starch.
+When you store it in a fridge, its starch molecules connect or link closely together, allowing them to trap water inside.
+This makes the pizza stiff and dry.

 However, under the effect of high heat, the linking among starch molecules is cracked.
 As a result, the moisture will be released by them, which makes the pizza softer and greasier.

-Why Does An Oven Work Well On Reheating Pizza?
+Why Does An Oven Work Well For Reheating Pizza?